IBM/Db2/deployment/README.md

   * NFS StorageClass or PersistentVolume
   * hostPath StorageClass or PersistentVolume
 * Resources:
-  * Minimum 4.3 vCPU
+  * Minimum 3.3 vCPU (2.2 for the Db2 engine and 1.1 for Db2 auxiliary services)
-  * Minimum 7.360 Gi Memory
+  * Minimum 5.73 GiB Memory (4GiB for the Db2 engine and 1.73GiB for Db2 auxiliary services)

+_Note_: To convert GiB to GB, multiply the GiB value by 1.048.

 ## Installation

 ### Pre-install cluster configuration